tecnico-sec/Project-Overview-2024_1/README.md

 ## 1.10.
 Submit code and report

-Before the final deadline of the project, submit all the developed code and resources, and the revised report, to reflect the final version of the work.
+Before the final deadline of the project, submit all the developed code and resources, and the revised report, to reflect the final version of the work:
+  - make sure you have pushed all the changes in the code, `REPORT.md` and `README.md` files to the Git repository;
+  - create a release tag called `ready`.

 ## 1.11.
 Check presentation session